Python: pandas“The exponential growth of

 language in the world.
 This growth is driven by the data science

-packages such as numpy
+packages such as numpy, matplotlib, and

-especially pandas
+especially pandas.

-Some highlights of pandas
+Some highlights of pandas (from pandas

 website):